 The Federal Security Service (FSB) is Russia's primary domestic security agency responsible for internal security and counterintelligence.
-Its missions include protecting Russia from foreign cyber operations and monitoring domestic criminal hackers, a mission jointly undertaken with Department K of the Ministry of Interior.
+Its missions include protecting Russia from foreign cyber operations and monitoring domestic criminal hackers, a mission jointly undertaken with Department K of the Ministry of Internal Affairs.
 In recent years, the FSB has expanded its mission to include foreign intelligence collection and offensive cyber operations.
+Cyber analysts have referred to FSB hackers as Berserk Bear, Energetic Bear, Gamaredon, TeamSpy, Dragonfly, Havex, Crouching Yeti, and Koala.